 Citrus fruits are extremely good for your oral health, because they have a large amount of vitamin C. Chewing fiber-rich, fresh fruits massages your gums, helps clean your teeth and increases salivation, which can neutralize the citric and malic acids that citrus fruits may leave in your mouth.
 Our favorite fruit choices are oranges, pears, and watermelons.

 You know that eating an apple a day can keep the doctor away – this includes the dentist too.
 Apples, which we like to call nature’s toothbrush, are a good snack because they are fibrous.
 Eating an apple can help clean your teeth until you brush and floss.
 Avoid apple juices because of the added sugar which can cause tooth decay, but enjoying a fresh apple can stimulate your gums and reduce cavity- causing bacteria to build up in your mouth.

 People who eat more fruits and vegetables usually have better smiles.
 When you eat well, you feel good and when you feel good you look good.
-These foods that will keep you smiling until your next dentist visit at Salmon Creek Family Dental.
+These foods that will keep you smiling until your next Vancouver family dentist visit at Salmon Creek Family Dental.